followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/15 Columns/40 Customize Cells/1 Customize the Value and Text.md

 ---

-Declare the [calculateCellValue](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#calculateCellValue) function to populate a column with custom values.
-This function is designed to create unbound columns - columns that are not bound to any individual data field.
+To use the text displayed in cells in those data processing operations, specify the [calculateCellValue](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#calculateCellValue) function instead.
+It populates a column with custom values and allows you to create unbound columns - columns that are not bound to any individual data field.
 In the following example, this function combines full names using data from the **firstName** and **lastName** fields:

 ---
 ##### jQuery